7ank0v1c/N64-Ocarina-of-Time-Save-Converter-Script/README.md

 If you do test it, let me know =D

-(This does not currently work with all emulators)
+**(This does not currently work with all emulators)**

-[This is only for .sra files and .srm files]
+**[This is only for .sra files and .srm files]**

-[This is not a tool which converts between the different formats, it simple makes the file of current save type, comptible, where otherwise it would not be]
+**[This is not a tool which converts between the different formats, it simple makes the file of current save type, comptible, where otherwise it would not be, however a link to the recomended MacOS save converter is below in the SRM section]**

 **Tested and working on:**